-- 1. To forge pastoral and lay leaders involved in the transformation of society through innovative and relevant ministries to their congregations and communities. - Accompany the student community in its spiritual, personal, social, academic and professional development and growth, and identify and respond to the continuing education needs of graduates and cooperating churches. - 3.
+- 1. To forge pastoral and lay leaders involved in the transformation of society through innovative and relevant ministries to their congregations and communities. - 2.
+Accompany the student community in its spiritual, personal, social, academic and professional development and growth, and identify and respond to the continuing education needs of graduates and cooperating churches. - 3.
 Promote quality, contextuality, globalization, agility and innovation in its programs, from a critical perspective and praxis.
-To achieve these goals, we must work to maintain an organization, programs, physical facilities, and systems that allow us to respond with agility to a dynamic, changing, and competitive world, rich in information, challenges, and opportunities, as well as to bear witness that affirms the lordship of Jesus Christ and the reign of God.
+To achieve these goals, we must work to maintain an organization, programs, physical facilities, and systems that allow us to respond with agility to a dynamic, changing, and competitive world, rich in information, challenges, and opportunities, as well as to bear witness that affirms the lordship of Jesus Christ and the reign of God. - 4. , and competitive world, rich in information, challenges, and opportunities, as well as to bear witness that affirms the lordship of Jesus Christ and the reign of God.